giakou4/Computer-Architecture/Lab2/README.md

 Noticeable improvement: l2-miss-rate dropped from 28% to 16% and dcache-miss-rate dropped from 1.4% to 0.8%

 Bigger cache line (bigger block size transfered to memory) resulted a better CPI.
 That could be a consequence of the benchmark's data locality.
-Higher l1d_assoc, l2_assoc and l2_size means that the data conflict quite frequent and with the specific values we reduce the number of conflicts.
+Higher l1d_assoc, l2_assoc and l2_size means that the data conflict quite frequent and with the specific values we reduce the number of conflicts, so the number of accesses to higher level of memory are reduced.
 Yet, the conflicts are not reduced much, so the CPI drops 4%.

 ![specbzip](https://user-images.githubusercontent.com/57758089/69645086-44816880-106e-11ea-8a3d-d658f159f66b.png)